Hazrat Musleh-e-Maud’s services to the Muslim cause: Guidance and support to leaders of the Pakistan Movement

 Considering the greater interest of the Muslims, Hazrat Musleh-e-Maudra raised his voice for separate electorates.

-During the Unity Conference of Hindu and Muslim leaders, on 7 September 1927, Huzoorra presented his proposals for the establishment of peace and harmony between Hindus and Muslims, which had already been published on 1 September in the form of a 20-point memorandum, which was sent to the leaders of both parties.
-In the evening of 7 September, another session commenced under the chairmanship of Jinnah, where Huzoorra delivered a speech in favour of separate electorates and most of the speakers agreed with Huzoor’sra views and spoke in favour of separate electorates.
-Jinnah, after delivering his concluding speech, stated that now he knew that the majority of the nation favoured separate electorates and when the decisive time would come, he would cater for their views.
-(Ibid)
+During the Unity Conference of Hindu and Muslim leaders, on 7 September 1927, Huzoorra presented his proposals for the establishment of peace and harmony between Hindus and Muslims, which had already been published on 1 September in the form of a 20-point memorandum, and was sent to the leaders of both parties.
+(Ibid.)

 Those 20 points proposed by Huzoorra also included a suggestion that though the idea of joint electorates is correct principally, it was not suitable for the Muslims during the prevailing circumstances of India, and that it was dangerous for their interests.
 Huzoorra said that Jamaat-e-Ahmadiyya, Muslims of Punjab and the Muslims of some other provinces were not ready to accept the joint electorates at the time.
 He demanded that the right for separate electorates should continue for the Muslims, and for other parties as well, if they liked it.
 (Zamima Al Fazl, 16 September 1927)

 Hazrat Musleh-e-Maud’sra view in favour of the separate electorates had a great impact on Jinnah and other Muslim leaders, who were initially unable to realise how crucial this demand was under the prevailing circumstances.
-As a result, later on, Jinnah realised the importance of this demand and stood firm on it.
+As a result, later on, Jinnah and many other Muslim leaders realised the importance of this demand and stood firm on it.

 For instance, in 1928-1929, leaders of the Hindu Maha Sabha opposed the Muslims’ demand for the reservation of seats in Punjab and Bengal, and asserted that the Muslims did not require reservations in Punjab and Bengal as they were the majority there.
 In response to this, Muhammad Ali pleaded that “the small numerical superiority of the Muslims in these two provinces could be outweighed by the social power of Hindu Banias in Punjab and Hindu zamindars in Bengal since universal suffrage was not being introduced.”
 (Modern India, 1885-1947, Sumit Sarkar, p.
 309, Macmillan India Limited, 1959)